dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 The Dylan language does not require that a program define an explicit start function, such as *main* in C or Java.
-However, when you are debugging or interacting, Open Dylan finds it useful to know what you consider to be your program’s start function.
+However, when you are debugging or interacting, Open Dylan finds it useful to know what you consider to be your program's start function.
 It allows the name of your start function to be recorded in its project information.
 By default, this name will be *main*, and corresponds to the *main* function that the New Project creates by default in the *project-name*